KaranSathvara/RFID-based-Attendence-System/README.md

 5. **Upload Code**: Upload the provided **Arduino code** to your **NodeMCU** using the Arduino IDE 🔥.

-For more details or the **working demo video**, visit my **GitHub Repo**: https://github.com/KaranSathvara/RFID-based-Attendence-System 🎥
+For more details or the **working demo video**, visit the video link: [Your Demo Video](#)

+---

+I’ve replaced the GitHub link with a placeholder for the demo video link.
+Let me know if you'd like to customize the link further!